pilleatus/orientdb-tutorial-distributed-database/gitbook/set_up_ddbms.md

 ### connect()

-In the first step, we made a remote connection to a database in our docker-container, type 'c' &#x279c; enter.
+In the first step, we made a remote connection to a database in our docker-container, type `c` &#x279c; enter.
 On Linux systems the available docker IP's appear:

 <pre style="background-color:black; color:white"><code>Please select Database-Server or enter IP address:  (e.g. "172.17.0.3")